Film series Â· Galleries Â· Theater Â· Concerts Â· Museums Â· Art shows

 To get your event listed in the Arts Calendar, e-mail the information to features@ rapidcityjournal.com or mail to: Arts Calendar, Rapid City Journal, P.O.
 Box 450, Rapid City, SD 57709.
 Include the phone number of a contact person.
 Submissions will not be taken over the phone.
 Deadline is noon Monday for publication the next Sunday.

-Â· A Walk in the Woods Gallery, 506 Mount Rushmore Road, Custer - Jim Whartman's work is featured this week at the gallery.
+Â· A Walk in the Woods Gallery, 506 Mount Rushmore Road, Custer - Jim Whartman of Hemingford, Neb., is the featured artist this week at the gallery.
 The gallery is open from 10 a.m. to 5 p.m.
 Monday through Saturday.
 Call 673-6400, or go to www.WalkWoods.com.

-Â· Central Gallery and Ruth Brennan Gallery, Dahl Arts Center, 713 Seventh St., Rapid City - Now on display in the Ruth Brennan Gallery is "Between Earth & Sky," by Lynn Thorpe and Bright Springman.
-The exhibit runs through March 17.
-In the Central Gallery, Black Hills area high school teachers get a chance to show off their talents.
-The exhibit, which runs through March 10, is sponsored by the Rapid City Arts Council.
+Â· Central Gallery and Ruth Brennan Gallery, Dahl Arts Center, 713 Seventh St., Rapid City - Now on display through May 5, in the Ruth Brennan Gallery is "Fifty Portraits," an exhibit of new work by Rapid City photographer Chris Benson.
+Dahl Mountain Photo Contest Winners Exhibit on display in the Central Gallery through May 12.
 Dahl Arts Center hours are 9 a.m.-5 p.m.
 Monday through Saturday.
 Call 394-4101 or go to www.thedahl.org.

-Â· Prairie Edge, 606 Main St., Rapid City - Lakota Artist Billy Stewart is the featured artist at Prairie Edge.
-Stewart creates some stunning, brilliant pieces in which he uniquely combines realism along with very simplified forms.
+Â· Prairie Edge, 606 Main St., Rapid City - Chadron, Neb., artist Kit Watson is the featured artist for the month.
+She uses pastel to paint the wide-open landscapes and the vast skies of the High Plains.
 Hours are 9 a.m.-5 p.m.
 Monday through Saturday and 10 a.m.-5 p.m. on Sundays.
 Call 342-3086.

 You have free articles remaining.